evertonwilliamsjr/ELK_Stack_Project/README.md

 - Follow these steps below to create a Load Balancer for Web-1, Web-2 and Web-3 in Azure:
-++i.
+-- i.
 Create a load balancer
-++ii.
-Create a Virtual Machine Web-1 with Availability Set ++iii.
-Create a Virtual Machine Web-2 with Availability Set ++iv.
-Create a Virtual Machine Web-3 with Availability Set ++v.
+-- ii.
+Create a Virtual Machine Web-1 with Availability Set -- iii.
+Create a Virtual Machine Web-2 with Availability Set -- iv.
+Create a Virtual Machine Web-3 with Availability Set -- v.
 Create a Load Balancing Rule
-++vi.
+-- vi.
 Allow the AzureLoadBalancer Service in Security Group within the Virtual Network

 - Follow these steps to evaluate the instances of the redundancy for Web-1, Web-2 and Web-3 VMs:
-+i.
+-- i.
 Verify that the DVWA website is accessible from your web browser.

-•	Open your Chrome browser > in your address bar type: http://[Load-Balancer-External-IP]/setup.php
+-	Open your Chrome browser > in your address bar type: _http://[Load-Balancer-External-IP]/setup.php_

-•	Confirm successful by viewing image: DVWA Redundancy Test +ii.
+-	Confirm successful by viewing image: DVWA Redundancy Test -- ii.
 Stop running Web-1 and Web-2 VMs from the Azure portal.
 Refresh the DVWA webpage and confirm if you still have access.
-View image
+[View image]
-+iii.
+--iii.
 Lastly, stop running Web-3 VM to ensure no access to the DVWA website and refresh the DVWA webpage.
 [View image]